RSE-102/Lecture-Material/README.md

 ### Reflection day

 How did you apply the newly learned skills in your work?
 Which problems did you face?
+Each participant should prepare a 5-10 minutes presentation.
+There is enough time for in-depth discussions.

+- 13:30-17:00: Presentations of participants

 ## Evaluation